- Associate Provost Int'l Programs

-Sept 30-Nov 29: Fall quarter - students take between 2 and 4 of the required courses linked with Ecuador
+Fall quarter 2015 - students take between 2 and 4 of the required courses linked with Ecuador

 Please note that the dates of the Ecuador site visit occur before finals week.
 Students must get permission from their instructors to leave early and must arrange alterative times to take their finals.

 Oregon and Ecuador - see Host Institution details

 What does a food system that is fair and healthy for everyone look like and what steps can be taken to help create it?